 This is a post by author Jason Hayward.
-Jason is general manager for Universal Aviation, U.K., which has an aircraft ground-handling facility in Stansted.
-Jason is an expert on business aircraft operations in the UK and can be contacted at email@example.com.
+Jason is general manager for Universal Aviation U.K. – London-Stansted.
+Jason is an expert on business aircraft operations in the U.K. and can be contacted at email@example.com.

 Onboard pets may now enter the UK via Stansted (EGSS), and this is great news for many UK-bound business aircraft operators.
 There are, however, procedures and specific restrictions to consider, so it’s important to confirm all requirements with your ground handler in advance of travel.

 Here’s an overview of what you need to know:

 1. Pet travel via EGSS was only recently approved

 Pet access into the UK via EGSS was approved, by regulation, on Feb.
 25, 2013.
 Previously, the only UK airports authorized to accept properly documented pets had been Biggin Hill (EGKB), Gatwick (EGKK), Heathrow (EGLL), Cambridge (EGSC), Manchester (EGCC) and Doncaster (EGCN).

 2. Only certain pets may enter the UK

 Current regulations and restrictions only allow cats, dogs and ferrets into the country from outside the European Union (EU).
 There are, however, certain restrictions to be mindful of.
 Particular breeds and types of dogs – such as certain types of pit bulls – are not allowed into the UK.
 The cat category covers common domestic cats.
 If you’re operating within the EU, opportunities for pet transport are expanded to include reptiles, birds and amphibians.
 Still, some restrictions apply.
 Certain breeds of sub-Saharan squirrels – including several species of flying squirrels – are banned, even though they may be currently in the EU.